JeffreyBenjaminBrown/readHsAsGhciCmd/README.md

 (Note that no quotation marks surround the filepath in the macro.)

+# Known issues

+This code assumes "--" indicates a comment.
+If there was an operator that began with "--", and it was the first thing on a line, the whole line would be ignored.

 # Where's the commit history?

 It's in my [fork of Tidal](https://github.com/JeffreyBenjaminBrown/Tidal/commit/fa99bbb86ff05ed494fd5bb15f1f26b7e27dbcb9).